Amanda Rheaume

 Amanda Rheaume (born May 25, 1982) is a Métis folk singer-songwriter from Canada.

-Born and raised in Ottawa, Ontario, Rheaume is a Citizen of the Métis Nation of Ontario with Objiwe/Anishinaabe ancestors from Lac Seul, Ontario.
-She is the granddaughter of Eugène Rhéaume, one of Canada's first Métis Members of Parliament.
+Born and raised in Ottawa, Ontario, Rheaume is a member of the Métis Nation of Ontario with Métis roots from Red River and has Objiwe/Anishinaabe ancestors from Lac Seul, Ontario.
+She is the granddaughter of Eugène Rhéaume, one of Canada's first Métis members of parliament.